 What is GovPitch?

-A GovPitch event is an opportunity for six Aussie small to medium cyber security companies to pitch directly to decision makers in Australian governments, both at the Federal and State and Territory levels.
+A GovPitch event is an opportunity for six small to medium Australian cyber security companies to pitch directly to decision makers in Australian government, both at the federal and state/territory levels.

-AustCyber works with a hosting Australian government to run a GovPitch event.
-AustCyber marshals together willing companies that can deliver a short pitch each to a large government audience of agency heads, CISOs and CIOs.
-GovPitch events not only expose growing cyber security companies to potentially large government contracts, it also shows governments that there are awesome Australian solutions out there they might not even know about.
+Each company delivers a short pitch to an audience comprised of government agency heads, CISOs and CIOs.
+GovPitch events not only expose growing cyber security companies to government contracts, but they’re an opportunity to educate government about Australian solutions they might not know about.

-Each of the six companies deliver their pitches and then have a Q&A with the audience.
-At the end of the pitches, there is a ‘trade show’ component, where companies will have stalls, promotional material and potentially demonstrations available for the audience to view.
+Each of the six companies deliver their pitches, then have a Q&A with the audience.
+At the end of the pitches, there is a ‘trade show’ component, where companies have stalls, promotional material and demonstrations available for the audience to view.
 This is also a chance for companies and potential clients to discuss offerings, exchange contact details and organise follow up meetings.

 How to apply

-Expressions of Interest (EOIs) may be submitted through the form available on this page.
+When the next GovPitch round opens, an online Expressions of Interest (EOIs) form will be made available on this page.

 Applying companies must have an ABN/ACN, be based in Australia and be a small-to-medium business (as defined by the Australian Bureau of Statistics as businesses with 199 or less people employed).